mehmetemingocen/TechMarkt-Web-App/README.md

 # TechMarkt - Tech Shopping Web Application

+> ⚠️ Note: The main development code is on the **`development`** branch.
+Please use this branch for contributions or testing.

 A modern e-commerce platform designed specifically for technology products, built with ASP.NET Core MVC and featuring comprehensive admin management capabilities.

 ## 🎯 Purpose